-Check out the following FAQs to learn more about the purpose and function of ZoweTM.
+Check out the following FAQs to learn more about the purpose and function of Zowe[TM].

-- Zowe FAQ on page 51
+- Zowe FAQ on page 54

-- Zowe CLI FAQ on page 52
+- Zowe CLI FAQ on page 55

-- Zowe Explorer FAQ
+- Zowe Explorer FAQ on page 56

 Zowe FAQ

 What is Zowe?

 Zowe is an open source project within the Open Mainframe Project that is part of The Linux Foundation.
 The Zowe project provides modern software interfaces on IBM z/OS to address the needs of a variety of modern users.
 These interfaces include a new web graphical user interface, a script-able command-line interface, extensions to existing REST APIs, and new REST APIs on z/OS.